trunghieumickey/priconne-en-event-timer/README.md

 ## **Important**
 Due to the [incidents #2413](https://status.heroku.com/incidents/2413) where Github OAuth Token stored at Heroku being compromised, Heroku have taken action to disable linking Github repositories to Heroku.<br>
 Until the connections are recovered, I might have to either push update manually or leave them outdated.
-Please use Github Pages as an alternative
+Please use Github Pages as an alternative<br>

 ## Credit